Bio724/Bio724-Lecture-Notes/lecture-filesystems-terminals-unix/pipeline-example.md

 3. The start coordinate of the feature
 4. The end coordinate of the feature
 5. The coding strand , +, -, or . (no strand) of the feature
-6. A free form field that includes information on systematic IDs, common gene names, short descriptions, etc
+6. A free form field that includes information on systematic IDs, common gene names, short descriptions, etc.